All available functions in GPT for Sheets

 - The URL points directly to the page without any redirects.
 To check if a URL results in redirects, use the Redirect Checker.

-If a specific URL does not produce valid results, use a different source of information.
+If a specific URL does not produce valid results, use web scraping to retrieve the information from the page.

 - GPT_WEB is priced per 1000 executions instead of tokens.
 In this case, input and output size do not matter.
 The price of GPT_WEB is $15 or €15 per 1000 executions.

-- It is recommended to use Safe mode with GPT_WEB to avoid most timeouts, prevent data loss and avoid extra costs during automatic Sheets refreshes.
+- Consider using Safe mode with GPT_WEB to help avoid timeouts, prevent data loss, and manage costs during automatic Sheets refreshes.

 - GPT for Sheets settings do not apply to the GPT_WEB function.